raulmur/ORB_SLAM2/README.md

 [Stereo and RGB-D] Raúl Mur-Artal and Juan D. Tardós. **ORB-SLAM2: an Open-Source SLAM System for Monocular, Stereo and RGB-D Cameras**. *IEEE Transactions on Robotics,* vol. 33, no. 5, pp. 1255-1262, 2017. **[PDF](https://128.84.21.199/pdf/1610.06475.pdf)**.

 [DBoW2 Place Recognizer] Dorian Gálvez-López and Juan D. Tardós. **Bags of Binary Words for Fast Place Recognition in Image Sequences**. *IEEE Transactions on Robotics,* vol. 28, no. 5, pp.  1188-1197, 2012. **[PDF](http://doriangalvez.com/php/dl.php?dlp=GalvezTRO12.pdf)**

-Modification from the orginal version: Code included to input live video from webcam without using ROS.

 # 1. License